-Consistent with Cascade's commitment to explore this option for the City, the Company is pleased to have officially filed a Voluntary RNG tariff in the State of Oregon to allow eligible customers seeking to reduce their carbon emissions may choose to purchase one or more Program blocks, where each block is equivalent to four (4) therms of renewable thermal credits (RTCs) derived from renewable natural gas (RNG) and retired on the customer's behalf.
-This Program is effective as of November 1, 2024, and available to Bend customers on our Residential and Commercial Rate Schedules.
+Consistent with Cascade's commitment to explore this option for the City, the Company is pleased to have officially filed a Voluntary RNG tariff in the State of Oregon to allow eligible customers seeking to reduce their carbon emissions the ability to choose to purchase one or more Program blocks, where each block is equivalent to four (4) therms of renewable thermal credits (RTCs) derived from RNG and retired on the customer's behalf.
+This program is effective as of November 1, 2024, and available to Bend customers on our Residential and Commercial Rate Schedules.
 Cascade looks forward to coordinating with the City of Bend to help determine how this program can best serve their needs.

-Cascade is also in the process of pursuing a dual-system pilot in Bend which will pair electric heat pumps with existing natural gas furnaces in the homes of 24 Cascade customers.
+Cascade is also in the process of pursuing a hybrid-system pilot in Bend which will pair electric heat pumps with existing natural gas furnaces in the homes of 24 Cascade customers.
 The pilot will help the Company better understand the interaction of these technologies for carbon reduction and demand response.
 Pilot implementation is planned for 2025 heating season through 2026.
+On February 21, 2025, Cascade submitted two filings regarding this pilot to the OPUC.
+One filing was a request for the OPUC to allow Cascade to implement the pilot and the other was an application to defer the costs associated with planned decarbonization pilot programs.

 An additional opportunity for Cascade to assist with area natural gas distribution decarbonization came about in late 2021 when Deschutes County announced an opportunity for interested parties to submit bids for developing an RNG project at the Knott Landfill.
 Cascade, in partnership with an engineering firm, submitted a proposal to the County and was awarded the project.
-The project is expected to begin producing RNG by the end of 2025.
+The project is expected to begin producing RNG by winter 2025/2026.
 Cascade is exploring other RNG opportunities for the City as well.